resonance/how-heard/README.md

 To fix:
 - Need to import css class for the dropdown from checkout
+- Show marketing sources as "unpublished" initially until another selection is added
 - unify variable references (shopName)
 - Heroku logging